chris-thorpe3db/hangman/README.md

  - Add a copyright and license notice
  - State changes made
  - Disclose the source (this repo)
- - Use the same license (GNU Affero GPL v3.0)
+ - Use the same license (GNU GPL v3.0)

 By downloading and using this software, you agree to this license.